koparasy/Mneme/README.md

 ## Limitations and Known Issues

-- RecordReplay requires all application libraries to use share-linkage (*.so*) as RecordReplay uses `LD_PRELOAD` to overwrite the behavior of cuda memory calls.
+- Mneme requires all application libraries to use share-linkage (*.so*) as Mneme uses `LD_PRELOAD` to overwrite the behavior of cuda memory calls.
-- RecordReplay currently supports only recording executions on the default stream.
+- Mneme currently supports only recording executions on the default stream.
 We are working on supporting multiple streams.
-- RecordReplay is tested with cuda@11.6 for NVIDIA and with ROCm@6.2
+- Mneme is tested with cuda@11.6 for NVIDIA and with ROCm@6.2
-- RecordReplay requires a modern clang/LLVM installation and is being developed with LLVM@18.
+- Mneme requires a modern clang/LLVM installation and is being developed with LLVM@18.

 ## Environmental Variables Controlling Recording: